gbtami/pychess-variants/static/docs/terminology.md

 # Time Control

 Time controls determine the time restrictions that govern ending the game due to one player taking too long to move.
 One type of game, called **correspondence** games, uses long time controls of at least several hours, typically counted in days.
 Players typically play their moves whenever they happen to have a break in their day.
-As of now, correspondence is not available on Pychess, where games are instead meant to be finished in one sitting.
+Correspondence games are available on Pychess.

 Games played in one sitting use a main timer set anywhere from 1 minute to 60 minutes typically, with each player having their own timer.
 A player may or may not have extra time throughout the game.
-There are three main timer types that dictate how extra time is given:
+Three main timer types dictate how extra time is given:

 1. **(Fischer) Increment** - Every time a player ends his turn, he/she gains a fixed amount of time to their clock.
-A game in Pychess labeled as "10+15" means 10 *minutes* on the starting timer, and a 15 second increment.
+A game in Pychess labeled as "10+15" means 10 *minutes* on the starting timer and a 15 second increment.
 This is the standard used for most variants.

 2. **Byo-yomi** - (Japanese for countdown) Once a player's main clock expires, he has a fixed amount of time to take his/her turns from that point on (i.e. extra time).
 This system is used in Shogi and Janggi.
 Multiple byo-yomi periods can be used, typically in Janggi.
 For example, if there are 3 periods, then that player can drain the clock up to 2 times before losing on the 3rd.
 This can be useful in a critical move, where a single period of byo-yomi is not enough time to assess the situation carefully.
 A game in Pychess labeled as "10+3x30(b)" means 10 *minutes* on the starting timer, then 3 periods of 30 second byo-yomi.